 The status defaults to '200 OK'.
-The content_type does not default to anything, though if you subclass Response and set default_content_type you can override this behavior.
+The content_type defaults to default_content_type which is set to text/html, although if you subclass Response and set default_content_type, you can override this behavior.

 Exceptions

 To facilitate error responses like 404 Not Found, the module webob.exc contains classes for each kind of error response.
 These include boring but appropriate error bodies.